 How to Create a Lead Scoring System

-Once you’ve defined the characteristics you’d like to use to measure your company’s leads, you can set up the parameters within a CRM, like Freshworks, which will evaluate each user’s behavior and assign a score.
+Once you’ve defined the characteristics you’d like to use to measure your company’s leads, you can set up the parameters within a CRM software like Freshworks, which will evaluate each user’s behavior and assign a score.
 Characteristics will vary whether you’re a business-to-business (B2B) or business-to-consumer (B2C) company.

 Characteristics that show a customer is a good fit (B2B):